GABRIELS562/GABRIELS562/README.md

 🧪 Background: Over 16 years of experience in forensic science, specializing in forensic biology.

-💻 Interests: Web development, cybersecurity, Dev Ops, and tech innovations.
-These are fields I have been doing extensive research on while i have started my journey in coding.
+💻 Interests: Software Development, cybersecurity, Dev Ops, and tech innovations.
+I have been doing extensive research on these fields while I have started my journey in coding.

 Skills
 Programming Languages & Tools (pending)